-Realizing the strategic need for backup PNT services to supplement GPS, Congress inserted language in the 2017 National Defense Authorization Act asking the executive branch to “assess and identify the technology-neutral requirements to backup and complement the positioning, navigation, and timing capabilities of the Global Positioning System for national security and critical infrastructure.”
+Realizing the strategic need for GPS alternatives and backup PNT services, Congress inserted language in the 2017 National Defense Authorization Act asking the executive branch to “assess and identify the technology-neutral requirements to backup and complement the positioning, navigation, and timing capabilities of the Global Positioning System for national security and critical infrastructure.”

 That report (which was not publicly released) led to two subsequent actions.
 On February 20, 2020 the President issued Executive Order 13905 on Strengthening National Resilience Through Responsible Use of Positioning, Navigation, and Timing Services, and on April 8, 2020 the Department of Homeland Security issued its final Report on Positioning, Navigation, and Timing (PNT) Backup and Complementary Capabilities to the Global Positioning System (GPS).